1tzkaos/slayerScript/README.md

 # Usage
 💻

-- Have Swrod in 1st slot, and Madox Box in 3rd slot
+- Have Sword in 1st slot, and Madox Box in 3rd slot

 Change variables in 'SLAYERSTART.txt' to your desired settings.
 ## Settings